In the last chapter, we gave each

 .
 Beware the font cache.

-Width/Height: Add support to block layout objects for the
+6-2 Width/height.
+Add support for the width

-and height
+height

-be a pixel value, which directly sets the width or height of the layout
+pixel value, which directly sets the width or height of the layout

 object, or the word auto